 We spent a week in Iceland, a trip that I have been dreaming about and planning for a few months.
 Like most of our other trips, this was a tightly packed Iceland Itinerary for seeing the best of the island in 7 days – from chasing waterfalls, snowmobile rides.
 The family leaves me to the planning and boy they were excited for this one – Iceland is like being inside a book of adventures!
-Where else can you see geysers and hot spring areas, majestic glaciers, dormant volcanoes, a zillion powerful waterfalls in one trip… not to mention all the awesome food.
+Where else can you see geysers and hot spring areas, majestic glaciers, dormant volcanoes, a zillion powerful waterfalls in one trip… not to mention all that interesting food.